nolan-h-hamilton/Consenrich/docs/source/examples.rst

   :collapsible: closed

   The command-line interface is a convenience wrapper that may not expose all available objects or more niche features.
-  Some users may find it beneficial to run Consenrich programmatically (via Jupyter notebooks, Python scripts), as the :ref:`API` enables greater flexibility to apply custom preprocessing steps and various context-specific protocols within existing workflows.
+  Some users may find it beneficial to run Consenrich programmatically (e.g., in a Jupyter notebook, Python script), as the :ref:`API` enables greater flexibility to apply custom preprocessing steps and various context-specific protocols within existing workflows.